 I must admit that I’ve been feeling a little uninspired to create recipes lately and have been keeping things relatively simple.
-In the lead up to our wedding and honeymoon, things did get a little stressful and for the last month or so I haven’t invested as much energy as I normally do into my recipes.
+In the lead up to our wedding and honeymoon, things did get a bit stressful and for the last month or so I haven’t invested as much energy as I usually do into my recipes.
 So I’m sorry if I’ve fallen short…sometimes things that once used to be enjoyable become a chore and you produce uninspiring and mediocre work.

-I hope that you enjoy this recipe as the idea came to me one afternoon when Michael requested some patties but we didn’t have much in the house to make a nice burger or to have them with rice/grains etc. So I saw the onions and potatoes and wanted to use them as the main part of the dish with a nice sauce/dressing.
+I hope that you enjoy this recipe as the idea came to me one afternoon when Michael requested some patties but we didn’t have much in the house to make a nice burger or to have them with rice/grains etc. So I saw the onions and potatoes and wanted to use them as the central part of the dish with a nice sauce/dressing.

 I used this vegan mayonnaise which has a strong lemon flavour so it doesn’t work with everything but it complemented the capers and hash browns nicely.
 You can also make your own from my Vegan Olivier Salad recipe.

-For shaping the hash browns you can use frying rings if you want them all the same size but I personally like the little stringy crispy ends.
+For shaping the hash browns, you can use frying rings if you want them all the same size but I personally like the little stringy crispy ends.
 Adds a nice rustic touch to it 😉

 - 2 medium onions, grated

 - 700 grams potatoes, washed with skins and grated.
 Make sure to squeeze out all the extra moisture

 - 1 cup gluten free flour